Tempe, Arizona: Transportation

 Tempe is one of the most densely populated cities in the state and serves as a crossroads for the area's largest communities.

 Freeways make up the major transportation system for the Valley.
 Included in the system surrounding Tempe are Interstate 10 near the western edge as it traverses the Broadway Curve, Loop 202 crossing the northern side, Loop 101 following the eastern border, and U.S. Route 60 running east–west through the center of the city.

 Valley Metro operates bus routes and the Valley Metro Rail system that serves Downtown Tempe and Arizona State University, providing service to Phoenix and Mesa.
 The City of Tempe operates a free neighborhood circulator service called Orbit involving five free shuttle routes near Arizona State University that operate on a regular basis seven days a week.
 Three other FLASH (Free Local Area Shuttle) circulate in northern Tempe around the university.
 Tempe residents and commuters make extensive use of public transit and service is offered on a more frequent basis than elsewhere in the greater Phoenix valley, or in the entire state.
 Most Tempe buses offer 15 minute service during rush hour and 30 minute service throughout the rest of the day.

 Phoenix Sky Harbor International Airport, located 2 mi northwest of Tempe, provides extensive air service to points throughout North America and to London, England, and various cities in Hawaii.

 Phoenix-Mesa Gateway Airport is located in Mesa, and offers air service to many additional destinations.

-Tempe was the location of the world's first reported killing of a pedestrian by a self-driving car on 19 March 2018.
-An Uber car under software control was driving at 38 mph on a 35 mph limit road when it collided with 49-year-old Elaine Herzberg who was crossing the road.
+Tempe is one of the few cities in the United States to permit self-driving taxis.
+Waymo currently offers service within most parts of the city as well as certain other portions of the Valley.
+In 2018, Tempe was the location of the first reported killing of a pedestrian by a self-driving car, when Elaine Herzberg was struck and killed by a car owned by Uber that was operating in autonomous mode.
+The incident caused Uber to suspend its self-driving car program nationwide, and its permit to operate in Arizona was revoked.

-Tempe is developing the nation’s first zero-driving community called Culdesac Tempe set to open in 2023.
+Tempe is home to the nation's first zero-driving community called Culdesac Tempe which opened in 2023.
 The $170 million development project will contain 761 apartments, housing 1,000 residents and 16,000 square feet of retail, serving as a form of infill development in the city as it is being built on a vacant 17-acre lot.
 In this community, residents are contractually forbidden from parking a vehicle within a quarter mile radius of the area.
 Prices to live in Culdesac Tempe are projected to be similar to rent prices in the rest of the area and discounted public transport services are included in the monthly rent to allow for residents to travel to other places.